W5 investigates a rare but painful side effect of laser eye surgery

 Doctors are also fitting patients with special designed scleral lens which can cost over $4,000 per eye.
 They cover the entire cornea and reduce the evaporation of tears from the surface and reduce eye pain.

 TRUETEAR, a product approved for use last year in the U.S., costs between $700 and $1,100.
-It stimulates the nerves in the naval cavity and prompts the brain to send signals to the tear gland, causing the eye to make its own tears.
+It stimulates the nerves in the nasal cavity and prompts the brain to send signals to the tear gland, causing the eye to make its own tears.

 Christopher and Gwendoline are trying autologous blood serum, eye drops that are made from their own blood.
 Studies suggest it can boost nerve growth within three to four months